 I had to gear up for this post for many, many days (just ask my friends--I wouldn't stop talking about stinkhorns).
 I was so excited when I found these (still not sure why, exactly), and fussed over which images to post, read up what I could about them, etc. I really wanted to do right by them.
-I’m going to have to go to the library.
-(Edit: Went to library.
+I had to go to the library.
+(Went to library.
 Found nothing more.)

 “Stinkhorn” is another word you hear and think it’s a big joke, like “slime mold”.
 Except these really are!
 They are nasty yet wonderful.
 I mean, come on!

 Stinkhorns really pull out all the stops when it comes to wild forms.
 Just type “stinkhorn” into a search bar.
 The ones in this post are nothing compared to some of the really elaborate ones.

 Stinkhorns show up suddenly (it can be only two or three hours between when they burst out of their “egg” and are fully formed), and they enlist flies to spread their spores, and what do flies like?
 Nasty, filthy, rotting things, which stink.

 Bewildered people post pictures online asking for ID help (“What the heck are these things that appeared in my garden mulch overnight?!?
 They’re vulgar!
 They stink!”), a dozen or more in a patch, all flopped around in different directions.
 They look like a bunch of bizarre, aimless animals.
 It's on my list of things to find.